harshPsxk/Crudproject/README.md

 - Start the project with nodemon (for the automatic restart on changes): npm run server

+Please note that the code is present in the "master" branch of this repository.

 ## License

 This project is licensed under the MIT License.